Fly Fishing or Spinning for pike in Scotland near Edinburgh

-Located a short distance south of Edinburgh ( 1 hr 45 minutes from Glasgow) this beautiful loch set in a wilderness and accessed only by a small private (locked) road.
-Its a quiet, secluded and scenic loch.
+Firstly, this is located a short distance south of Edinburgh ( 1 hr 45 minutes from Glasgow).
+It’s a beautiful loch set in a wilderness and accessed only by a small private (locked) road.
+It’s a quiet, secluded and scenic loch.
 Fishing is all catch and release.
 These pike average 8-9 pound with 15-20lb not uncommon.

 How does your pike fishing day go?

-We will collect you from Edinburgh and you will enjoy a short drive through the countryside to the south of Edinburgh.
-There is a superbly appointed fishing lodge, to enjoy tea and coffee or a welcome dram.
+To begin with, we will collect you from Edinburgh and you will enjoy a short drive through the countryside to the south of Edinburgh.
+Additionally, there is a superbly appointed fishing lodge, to enjoy tea and coffee or a welcome dram.
 Fishing is either from boat or bank, depending on the time of year and conditions.
 Both produce sport and you only need to look through our TripAdvisor reviews to get a sense of how good this place really is.
-If you are looking for stunning scenery, high catch rates and a great day out from Edinburgh or Glasgow, choose this fishing package.
+Finally, if you are looking for stunning scenery, high catch rates and a great day out from Edinburgh or Glasgow, choose this fishing package.